siemens/OOASP/asp_interactive_configuration/DOC.md

 ##### Example (Multiple positions)

-In this example we want to generate the constraint violations when an association is not of the right class, using on predicate `ooasp_associated(CONFIG,ASSOC,ID1,ID2)`.
+In this example we want to generate the constraint violations when an association is not of the right class, using predicate `ooasp_associated(CONFIG,ASSOC,ID1,ID2)`.
 We must notice that our `new_id` could be either of the two values `ID1` or `ID2`, this means that we need two rules considering both cases.

 ```prolog
 ooasp_cv(CONFIG,wrongtypeinassoc,new_id,"Associated by {} but is not of class {}",(ASSOC,C1)) :-